CitrusXSinensis/KenDoku/README.md

 # KenDoku Puzzle Solver
-module that determines if a KenDoku puzzle has at least 1 solution
+module that determines if a KenDoku puzzle

-_in Apr 2018